Welcome

 the foot.
 It is often made from plastic but it could be made

-metal as well but today plastic is the preferred material because
+from metal as well but today plastic is the preferred material

 We offer a wide

-soft cushion and everything in between.
-Whether you have painful
+to soft cushion and everything in between.
+Whether you have

 due to an injury or simply have sore and tired feet because